youanBle/parsehub_breadcrumb/README.md

 node app.js

-path can be modified at breadcrumb_be/const.js
+path can be edited at be/const.js